-Delerium is a Canadian musical group that formed in 1987, originally as a side project of the influential industrial music act Front Line Assembly.
-Throughout the band's history, their musical style has encompassed a broad range, including dark ethereal ambient trance, voiceless industrial soundscapes, and electronic pop music.
-They are best known for their worldwide hit "Silence", which features vocals from Sarah McLachlan
+Delerium is a Canadian musical group created by Bill Leeb in 1987, as a side project of his influential industrial music act, Front Line Assembly.
+The band's musical style has a broad range, from dark industrial soundscapes and ambient music, to electronic pop and trance hits.
+They are best known for their 1999 worldwide hit "Silence", which features vocals from Sarah McLachlan

 .
-The song has been hailed as one of the greatest trance songs of all time, over a decade after its initial release.
+The Tiësto remix of "Silence" has been hailed as one of the greatest trance songs of all time, over a decade after its initial release.

 , Leigh Nash (of Sixpence None The Richer

 ), Elsieanne Caplette (of Elsiane), Lisa Gerrard (sampled only), Jaël (of Swiss band Lunik), Camille Henderson, Nerina Pallot, Emily Haines (of Metric

 ), Jacqui Hunt (of Single Gun Theory), Isabel Bayrakdarian, Shelley Harland and Mediæval Bæbes.
 Male featured vocalists include Matthew Sweet, Greg Froese, Michael Logen and Leeb himself.

 Although it may be argued that Front Line Assembly has the largest cult following of all of Leeb and associates' projects, Delerium is undoubtedly the most financially successful.
 In addition to these two mainstays, Leeb, Fulber, Peterson and Balch have all created a variety of similarly veined projects such as Conjure One, Fauxliage, Equinox, Intermix, Noise Unit, Pro-Tech and Synæsthesia.

 - Morpheus (1989)